-- All graduates receive one unofficial transcript upon completion of twelfth grade. - Prior to graduation, official transcripts will be sent to the college of the student's choice at no charge. - After graduation, official transcripts will be issued for a fee of \$10.00, providing that all GGCA financial obligations are met. - When a student transfers out of GGCA, the school records will be forwarded to the receiving institution when a request from that school has been received.
+- All graduates receive one unofficial transcript upon completion of twelfth grade. - Prior to graduation, official transcripts will be sent to the college of the student's choice at no charge. - After graduation, official transcripts will be issued for a fee of \$10.00, providing that all GGCA financial obligations are met.
+Transcript request forms can be found online at ggca.org. - When a student transfers out of GGCA, the school records will be forwarded to the receiving institution when a request from that school has been received.
 When all financial obligations are met, transcripts will be released.